 B movies were artisanal slop, cheap operas were slop, chivalric stories were slop too and Don Quijote got sloped hard.
 Slop churned out by hand is still slop and has the same effects.
 Were the drawings in the Chauvet Cave neolithic slop?
 In their time they probably were.

 But slop has a positive side, industrial slop tends to accidentally pay unique creators to do their thing so, for each river of slop you get a couple of David Lynches.
-But don’t get too carried away, even good art is also slop (most movies from Dario Argento are slop).
+But don’t get too carried away, even good art is also slop (most of Dario Argento is slop).

-Everything is (mostly) slop.
-The only question worth asking is this one, does it matter if it is artisanal slop or automated slop?
+Everything is mostly slop but, does it matter if it is artisanal slop or automated slop?

 I think AI generation works like doom scrolling and dirty pictures.
-We pretend to read poetry in our free time but we know we doom scroll and look at dirty pictures.
-We pretend to hate slop in public but we consume slop and generate slop in private (and we know everybody else does the same).
+We pretend to read poetry in our free time but we know we doom scroll and look at dirty pictures in private.
+We pretend to hate slop in public but we consume and generate slop in private (and we know everybody else does the same).

-At the end I redid everything by hand and with good intentions like the idiot that I am.
-I reworded it, I reduced adjectives by 90%, I forced it to take a stance on something, and I did it all knowing the client will probably AI summarise it thinking I Chatgepiteed it because everybody else does.
+At the end I redid everything by hand and with good intentions because I am an idiot.
+I reworded it, I reduced adjectives by 90%, I forced it to take a stance on something, and I did it all knowing the client will probably AI summarise it thinking that I Chatgepiteed it because everybody else does.

 If you are human and still reading this, hi.
 What should we do my fellow bipedal consumer unit?
 Join the automated slop economy or rebel against it?
 Join the slop carrousel and prompt all of our outputs?
 Or pretend it is all fine and take a stand for artisanal slop?
 Or worse, pretend to take a stand and slop it in private?